elevantcoding/vba-sql-methods/README.md

 | `Interaction.bas` | Higher-level interaction helpers |

 ## Note
-In module SQLMethods.bas, BuildParameter was created with AI-assistance.
+Portions of SQLMethods.bas, including the BuildParameter routine, were developed with the assistance of AI-based tooling and subsequently reviewed and refined as part of the overall library design.